shulgaalexey/idgen/README.md

  * "round-robin" mode: ON

-The type of IDs and the algorithm of ID generation can be assigned as parameters of idgen and idgen_async classes while issuing instances of generators.
+The type of IDs and the algorithm of ID generation can be assigned as parameters of idgen class while issuing instances of generators.
-You can set the range of IDs and the first ID value in parameters of idgen or idgen_async constructors.
+You can set the range of IDs and the first ID value in parameters of idgen constructors.
 Another way to set the first ID value is the set_id() method.
 To turn ON or OFF the :round-robin" mode, use set_round() method.

 Example